raynamharris/BehavEphyRNAseq/protocols/MaxwellRSCsimplyRNA.md

 ### DNase I Solution
 Add 275μl of Nuclease-Free Water to the vial of lyophilized DNase I. Invert to rinse DNase off the underside of the cap and swirl gently to mix; do not vortex.
 Add 5μl of Blue Dye to the reconstituted DNase I as a visual aid for pipetting.
 Dispense the DNase I Solution into single-use aliquots in nuclease-free tubes.
 Store reconstituted DNase I at –30°C to –10°C. DNase I solution maintains activity for up to 10 freeze-thaw cycles.

-## Maxwell Cartridge Prep
-To maintain an RNase-free environment during processing, change gloves before handling cartridges, Maxwell® CSC/ RSC Plungers and Elution Tubes.

-- [ ] Decide how many cartridges you will use.
-If using less than 16, center the cartridges on the deck tray.
-- [ ] Place the cartridges to be used in the deck tray with the printed side facing away from the Elution Tubes.
-Press down on the cartridge to snap it into position.
-- [ ] Carefully peel back the seal so that all plastic comes off the top of the cartridge.
-Ensure that all sealing tape and any residual adhesive are removed before placing cartridges into the instrument.